Aperitivo (Hannibal): Plot

 After being shot in the face, Dr. Frederick Chilton (Raúl Esparza) is revealed to still be alive.
 He visits a bed-ridden Mason Verger (Joe Anderson), who wants to see his wounds before revealing his.
-Chilton then shows that he is forced to use contact lenses after losing his left eye, he also lost the upper teeth on the left side of his face and is also using makeup and prosthetics to hide his disfigured face.
+Chilton then shows that he is forced to use contact lenses after losing his left eye.
+He also lost the upper teeth on the left side of his face, and is using makeup and prosthetics to hide his disfigured face.
 After Mason shows his disfigured face, he tells Chilton that he is putting a $1 million bounty worldwide for any information on Lecter's (Mads Mikkelsen) whereabouts.

-Chilton visits Graham (Hugh Dancy) at the hospital, and is initially mistaken as Abigail by Graham.
+Chilton visits Graham (Hugh Dancy) at the hospital, and is initially mistaken for Abigail by Graham.
 He wants him to pursue Lecter but Graham feels dubious.
-When he recovers and returns home, Crawford (Laurence Fishburne) visits Graham to question about the night on Lecter's house.
-Graham says he warned Lecter before Crawford arrived, not only because he considered it a friend, but because he planned to run away with him.
-Chilton visits Bloom (Caroline Dhavernas) at the hospital, who is bed-ridden and recovering from her fall.
+When he recovers and returns home, Crawford (Laurence Fishburne) visits Graham to question him about the night at Lecter's house.
+Graham says he warned Lecter before Crawford arrived, not only because he considered him a friend, but because he planned to run away with him.
+Chilton visits Bloom (Caroline Dhavernas), who is bed-ridden and recovering from her fall at the hospital.

 Bloom leaves the hospital and goes to Lecter's house, finding Graham already there.
 Bloom wants to question him about Lecter but Graham asks her to leave, and Graham is shown to be imagining Abigail (Kacey Rohl) next to him.
-Bloom starts her new job: she will work as Mason's therapist.
+Bloom starts her new job: as Mason's therapist.
 She meets Margot (Katharine Isabelle), who warns her about her brother's behavior and personality.
 Crawford is approached by Chilton about pursuing Lecter, but Crawford is busy caring for his wife Bella (Gina Torres), whose cancer has worsened and is dying.
 At her funeral, Crawford finds a letter from Lecter offering his condolences, upsetting him.

 After the funeral, Crawford opens up to Graham, feeling he does not have to die even when he knows what will happen.
 At Mason's estate, he is tended by his physician, Dr. Cordell Doemling (Glenn Fleshler).
 He asks Cordell to prepare the pig pen, as he plans to have Lecter eaten alive by his pigs.
-Bloom tells Mason that he is aware of his intentions, but she actually helps him in how to find Lecter.
-She later meets with Crawford, with both planning to pursue Lecter.
-She mentions that Graham is already left and the episode ends with Graham travelling on boat, starting the events of his journey through Italy.
+Bloom tells Mason that she is aware of his intentions and actually helps him find Lecter.
+She later meets with Crawford, both planning to pursue Lecter.
+She mentions that Graham has already left and the episode ends with Graham travelling by boat, starting the events of his journey through Italy.